Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Basics.md

 Only certain models of PS3s can be downgraded, it doesn't matter what firmware they're at.
 Just what model they are.

-These guides are geared toward using the NORwegian Teensy Clip Edition and Socket Edition in order to perform downgrades.
+These guides are geared toward using the FlashcatUSB Clip Adapters, NORwegian Teensy Clip Edition and Socket Edition in order to perform downgrades.

 # Can I Downgrade?